 A "preceptor" is an expert or specialist, such as a Registered Dietitian Nutritionist, who provides guidance, practical experience and training to a Dietetic Intern.
 In years gone by, all preceptors in Dietetic Internships were required to be Registered Dietitians.
 That is no longer the case.
 A preceptor should be someone involved with the field of nutrition and dietetics in some way, who is in a position to help guide your experience in the internship at the local level (where you live) and help arrange experiences to help you meet expectations of your program.

 PLEASE NOTE: A CLINICAL PRECEPTOR DOES NOT NEED TO WORK IN A LARGE HOSPITAL.
 A CLINICAL ROTATION MAY BE COMPLETED IN A LOCATION WHERE THE NUTRITION CARE PROCESS AND MNT ARE PRACTICED.
 IT MAY BE COMPLETED IN A UNIT OF ANY SIZE OR TYPE IN WHICH YOU WOULD HAVE ACCESS TO A DIVERSE RANGE OF PATIENTS IN TERMS OF AGES, DISEASES AND CONDITIONS.
-YOU MAY COMBINE TWO LOCATIONS TO GAIN THESE EXPERIENCES.
-THEY DO NOT NECESSARILY NEED TO INCLUDE LONG TERM CARE AND PEDIATRICS AS THESE EXPERIENCES MAY BE GAINED DURING OTHER ROTATIONS.
-EXTENDED CARE FACILITIES WHERE THERE IS A REHAB UNIT FOR NEWLY DISCHARGED HOSPITAL PATIENTS IS A GOOD POSSIBILITY.
+THESE ROTTAIONS DO NOT NECESSARILY NEED TO INCLUDE LONG TERM CARE AND PEDIATRICS AS THESE EXPERIENCES MAY BE GAINED DURING OTHER ROTATIONS.
+EXTENDED CARE FACILITIES WHERE THERE IS A REHABILITATION UNIT FOR NEWLY DISCHARGED HOSPITAL PATIENTS ARE GOOD POSSIBILITIES.

-This rotation may be completed at one or two facilities.
-If you are using two facilities, you must spend a minimum of two weeks at one of them.
-These may include, but are not limited to, hospitals (excluding psychiatric and eating disorder programs), extended care facilities with onsite acute rehab units, rehabilitation facilities (excluding substance abuse programs), outpatient facilities which primarily deliver MNT, and health centers.
+Sites may include, but are not limited to, hospitals (excluding psychiatric and eating disorder programs), extended care facilities with onsite acute rehabilitation units, rehabilitation facilities (excluding substance abuse programs), outpatient facilities which primarily deliver MNT, and health centers.
 The time frame may be adjusted with approval of the Program Director if the Intern has an opportunity to spend time in a renal unit during this rotation (two weeks maximum in a renal unit) due to the need to get a broad exposure to diagnoses and age groups).
-At least six weeks of the clinical rotation must be completed at an inpatient facility.

 (Schools, Hospitals, Nursing Homes etc.)